 Take the mystery out of life insurance with our beginners’ guide, then run your comparison quotes to find the right deal for you.

-If you thinking about life insurance, you’re wondering how much cover you need?
-How long you need it for?
+If you thinking about life insurance, you’re wondering how much coverage you need?
+How long do you need it for?
 And where to get the best deal?

 At first life insurance, can seem complex and it’s not always easy to work out what cover is right for you.

 Is ‘life insurance’ the same as ‘life assurance’?

 For the most part yes, they pay out a tax-free lump sum on the death of the person insured.

 However, strictly speaking, life insurance pays out if something happens to you, whereas life assurance pays out when it does.

 So, cover for a fixed term is life insurance, whereas a whole-of-life policy would be considered life assurance.